777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/negative-frequencies3.svg
    :align: center
    :target: ../_images/negative-frequencies3.svg
+   :alt: Negative frequencies are simply the frequencies below the center (a.k.a. carrier) frequency that the radio tuned to

 Remember that we tuned the SDR to 100 MHz.
 So the signal that was at about 97.5 MHz shows up at -2.5 MHz when we represent it digitally, which is technically a negative frequency.
 In reality it's just a frequency lower than the center frequency.
 This will make more sense when we learn more about sampling and obtain experience using our SDRs.